sailscastshq/docs.sailscasts.com/docs/slipway/dock.md

 2. create and start the database service;
 3. open **Dock → Migrate** for that service;
 4. verify that model source was loaded and review the generated tables;
-5. apply the migration; and
+5. apply a verified plan for a supported engine, or use your reviewed database-native migration workflow; and
 6. redeploy or restart the application.

 If Dock reports `modelsSourceNotFound`, push source before trying again.